ecadlabs/signatory/docs/bakers.md

       generic:
         - transaction
 ```
-Here `tz2KtieusLufPkLEEocrr2etP4rb1QR3k8ri` is the key returned by Signatory.
+Here `tz2KtieusLufPkLEEocrr2etP4rb1QR3k8ri` is the key returned by Signatory when you run `./signatory-cli list -c awskms.yaml`.

+The vault should be active when listed:

 ```bash
 ./signatory-cli list -c awskms.yaml